rsmp-nordic/rsmp_core/source/applicability/transport_of_data.rst

   connection with the wrong site
 * The component id which is used in all messages is the follower site's component id
-* Watchdog messages does not adjust the clock
+* Watchdog messages does not adjust the clock.
+See section :ref:`watchdog`.
 * Alarm messages are not sent
 * No communication buffer exist